 Studying abroad was crucial—I wanted to immerse myself in new cultures, step outside my comfort zone, and develop a global mindset.
 ESSEC’s Global BBA program was the perfect fit, offering both the opportunity to study internationally and a prestigious education.

 Since joining the Singapore campus, I’ve taken on the role of Communication Manager for the ESSEC Asia-Pacific Student Council.
-With a small, close-knit cohort, student life here is vibrant, and we share a strong bond.
+With a small, close-knit cohort, student life here is vibrant, and we share a strong sense of community.

-Stepping into the unknown was initially daunting, but it was the best way to build adaptability and resilience, which are essential today.
+Stepping into the unknown was initially daunting, but it proved to be the best way to build adaptability and resilience, which are essential in today’s world.
 And, of course, it’s been an enjoyable and rewarding journey!

 You’ve recently completed an internship at Clarins, a multinational cosmetics company.
 Could you share more about your experience?

 Of course!
-I recently completed my internship at Clarins as a marketing assistant in retail travel.
+I recently completed my internship at Clarins as a marketing assistant in the retail travel sector.

-I was involved in various tasks, such as market analysis, researching competitors, and forecasting products.
+I was involved in various tasks, including market analysis, researching competitors, and forecasting product demand.

 My biggest project was developing a comprehensive Brand Book, where I collaborated with the French and Asia-Pacific teams to ensure brand consistency across all markets.